Notre Dame de la Garde Basilica with golden Madonna statue illuminated at sunset overlooking Marseille, France

 Calanque de Sormiou & En-Vau Hikes

 Dramatic white limestone cliffs plunge into turquoise Mediterranean—hiking only way to reach swimming coves.
 Calanque de Sormiou (moderate) or En-Vau (challenging 3-4 hours round-trip, steep and rocky).
 Bring 2L water, hat, sturdy shoes, snorkel gear.
-Start dawn (6-7am) to avoid heat.
-From June-September, Calanques access is regulated for fire safety and erosion; some sectors close on high-risk days and Sugiton now has a free reservation system on peak days.
+Start dawn (06:00–07:00) to avoid heat.
+Calanques access is regulated June–September for fire risk with occasional closures on high-risk days; Sugiton requires free reservations on certain dates.
 Always check the official Calanques National Park website before hiking.

 Boat Tours to Cassis & Calanques